 The district continues to offer and expand the number of alternative programs available to parents and students.
 This year, there are 30 alternative programs, including bilingual and immersion language programs; arts core; an all-girls program; sports alternative programs; and a Christian program.
-In addition, the district offers year-round schooling at one location, as well as outreach programs for junior high and senior high students.
+In addition, the district offers modified school years at several location, as well as transition programs for junior high and outreach programs for senior high students.
 The district continues to offer programs for students with special needs in a variety of settings ranging from full inclusion in regular classrooms in the neighbourhood school to schools that serve only students with specific special needs.